grassrootseconomics/docs.grassecon.org/docs/edu/case_study.md

 A humanitarian organization, wants to support the broader community in this area of Kenya.
 They have two options to do so:

 1. They can invest in developing more income generating activities within the community.
 For example, they could buy a maize mill, or provide business training to the group members in order to improve their ability to generate income with their latent capacity.
-This can increase the amount of CICs that the community can redeem and hence issue.
+This can increase the amount of CAVs that the community can redeem and hence issue.
 2. They can buy the BIGIs and MBELEs from the groups, either from the communal pots or from the members themselves, and redistribute those vouchers out to the broader community.
 They are effectively pre-buying the goods and services of the members within the group, and allowing for the broader community to have access to goods and services that they didn’t have money for before.
-Rather than providing cash, which would quickly leave the community, the vouchers ensure a local circulation of currency, and a boost to local trade.
+Rather than providing cash, which would quickly leave the community, the vouchers ensure a local circulation of goods and services, and a boost to local trade.

 This is similar to a Cash and Voucher Assistance program but with the vouchers coming from the local community.
 Providing aid in this way, to the communities, has allowed for higher volumes and more sustainable circulation of goods and services through the community, a huge step from basic cash assistance.

-Through the implementation of capacity building like syntropic agroforestry, and more importantly, the linkage of Community Inclusion Currencies, the communities have bypassed stagnate markets and moved toward a conscious decision and ability to coordinate.
+Through the implementation of capacity building like syntropic agroforestry, and more importantly, the linkage of Community Asset Vouchers, the communities have bypassed stagnate markets and moved toward a conscious decision and ability to coordinate.